Hernanes: Lazio

 On 6 August 2010, São Paulo agreed to sell Hernanes to Italian side Lazio.
 Hernanes signed a five-year contract.
 Lazio paid an €11.1 million transfer fee to São Paulo and third-party owner Traffic Group.

 Hernanes scored on his debut, converting a penalty in a friendly against Deportivo de La Coruña, having previously been brought down in the penalty area.
 He also assisted Sergio Floccari for Lazio's third goal.
 His first Serie A goal was also on a penalty, against Bologna in another 3–1 victory.
-On 3 December 2010, he scored the third goal in a 3–1 win over Internazionale with a free-kick.
+On 3 December 2010, he scored the third goal in a 3–1 win over Inter Milan with a free-kick.
 He concluded the season with 11 goals, equal to Lazio's best goal-scoring return from midfield in one season, alongside Pavel Nedvěd.
 Hernanes later helped the club win the 2013 Coppa Italia Final against rivals Roma.

-Internazionale
+Inter Milan

-On 31 January 2014, Hernanes joined Internazionale, completing a permanent switch from Lazio by signing a four-and-a-half-year contract expiring 30 June 2018.
+On 31 January 2014, Hernanes joined Inter Milan, completing a permanent switch from Lazio by signing a four-and-a-half-year contract expiring 30 June 2018.
 His move was rumoured to be due to money motivation, a motive that was denied by Hernanes.
 Lazio club president Claudio Lotito claimed he sold Hernanes after Inter had triggered the buy-out clause of €20 million in Hernanes' contract, opting to sell him rather than let him later leave on a free transfer.
 As a result, Lazio fans were unhappy over Hernanes' sale and protested Lotito's action.

 Hernanes made his Inter debut on 9 February in a 1–0 win over Sassuolo, assisting a goal scored by Walter Samuel.
 On 10 May, he scored a long-distance strike against former club Lazio to seal a 4–1 victory which also meant that Inter would play in the UEFA Europa League in the following season.